staterepme/State-Gov-Tracker/README.md

 After specifing the settings you are ready to run the `scripts/vagrant-ansible.sh` script.
 This will create an Ubuntu 12.04 VM for StateRep.Me that will have a local instance of StateRep.Me running and available at http://localhost:6060/.

+Lastly, you will need to SSH into the VM (e.g. `vagrant ssh`) and adjust some settings for the Postgresql database.
+Specifically, because Postgres does not compare ints and integers by default, this can cause some errors with the current set up.
+If you do the following, error messages should clear up:
++ Sign into the DB as the superuser (postgres)
++ Select the staterep database (`\c staterep`)
++ Run the following command (`CREATE CAST (integer AS text) WITH INOUT AS IMPLICIT`)

 Let us know if you run into any other issues!

 ## Common Issues ##